PacoReinaCampo/MPSoC-DV/source/c/book/chapters/chapter6.md

-# Program Structure and Scope
+# PROGRAM STRUCTURE AND SCOPE

 Understanding the structure and scope of a C program is crucial for writing clear, maintainable, and efficient code.
 Let's delve into these concepts in detail.

-## Program Structure
+## PROGRAM STRUCTURE

 A typical C program consists of the following parts:
 1. **Preprocessor Directives**